digitalroute/plutt/README.md

 # 🔍 How Plutt Works

-Plutt is a build tool that enables developers to generate micro frontends from framework-native components and to serve them version safely.
+Plutt is a build tool that enables developers to generate microfrontends from framework-native components and to serve them version safely.
 Plutt takes a framework-native component as input and outputs two types of artifacts: a _Plutt Application_ (composed of the original Component and a _Wrapper_) and a _Proxy_.
 To serve Plutt applications, Plutt provides a _Plutt Server_.

 You can use only a Plutt Application, but to get most benefits you should use the provided Proxy and Plutt Server.